-Dr Riza Nurdin (UNSW funded, disaster resilience civil society development, 2018 graduation)
+Dr Riza Nurdin (UNSW funded, disaster resilience civil society development, 2018 graduated)

-Current HDR students in Southeast Asian Social Inquiry working on the issue of Islam and socio-economic development in Indonesia and other Muslim dominant countries are as below:
+Current HDR students in Southeast Asian Social Inquiry explore the role of Islam in socio-economic development in Indonesia and other Muslim dominant countries as below:

 Mr Bhirawa Anoraga (PhD Indonesian Government Scholarship LPDP funded, crowd funding and civil society movements)

 Mr Ajie Saksono (PhD Indonesian Government Scholarship LPDP funded, rural poverty reduction and community empowerment)

-Mr Juel Rana Kutub (PhD, UNSW funded, disaster resilience and gender empowerment in Bangladesh)
+Mr Juel Rana Kutub (PhD, UNSW funded, gender empowerment in Bangladesh)

-- Development Policies and Social Contexts in Contemporary Indonesia: (a non-language course on policy analysis and development)
+- Development Policies and Social Contexts in Contemporary Indonesia

 - Islam and the Challenges of Modernity

 - All levels of Indonesian Language and Culture courses

-- Research Projects (CDF undergraduate and IPS Masters Course Work) on the issues of Islam, radicalism, interfaith issues in Indonesia
+- Research Projects (CDF undergraduate and IPS Masters Course Work) on the issues of Islam, gender, radicalism, interfaith issues in Indonesia

 Consulting / Professional Activities